- Chart

 - Growth in emerging markets and developing economies

-- Leveraging data analytics to offer more value-added services
+- Leveraging data analytics for enhanced services

 - Growth in business-to-business (B2B) payments